superlinked/VectorHub/docs/use_cases/recSys-basic.md

 user_id = 74
 ```

-We see above that user_id 74 has an interest in "travel".
-Let's see if we have matched this user with relevant articles.
+user_id 74, for example, has been assigned an interest in "travel".
+Let's see if we've successfully matched this user with "travel" articles.

 ```python